hasanberkyur/Itemly/memory-bank/productContext.md

 - Efficient item workflows: add/edit/delete without confusion.
 - Clear visibility into houses and item ownership at a glance.
 - Provide feedback (notifications/toasts) when actions succeed or fail.
+- Support intuitive filtering and search so users can quickly narrow results by owner, house, category, or keywords.

 ## Key User Stories
 - As any family member, I can log in with the family password to access the item catalog.